 - Remember to also lock parts attached with quick-release mechanisms

-- If a bicycle is left unattended on campus for an extended period of time, it can be subject to impoundment.
+- If a bicycle is left unattended on campus for an extended period of time, it can be

 Bicycles are considered vehicles.
 Please observe the same traffic guidelines:

 - Watch for pedestrians, especially at crosswalks

 - Ride with the flow of traffic, never against it.
 It is illegal and unsafe.